sander6/enygma/README.markdown

 #### Configuration ####

-Take your favorite class and `extend Enygma`.
+Take your favorite class and `include Enygma`.
 Then declare your global and class-specific configuration.
-An example follows:
+For example:

     Enygma::Configuration.global do
       adapter   :sequel
       database  "postgres://user@localhost/db"
     end

     class SearchyThing
-      extend Enygma
+      include Enygma

       configure_enygma do
         sphinx[:host] = 'localhost'